 With monthly membership fees, one-time joining fees, taxes and more, the costs to join a gym can add up quickly.
-On average, a gym membership costs more than $600 per year.
+On average, a gym membership costs around $700 per year.
 But I’ve looked into how you can get a membership for less.
 In this article, I’ll review:

 - Ways To Save Money on a Gym Membership

 - Other Fitness Options That Are Practically Free